-26060. (a) The division Each regulatory authority shall work in conjunction with law enforcement agencies for the purposes of implementing, administering, and enforcing this chapter and the division's regulations and taking appropriate action against licensees and others who fail to comply with this chapter or the regulations adopted pursuant to this chapter.
+26060. (a) Each regulatory authority shall work in conjunction with law enforcement agencies for the purposes of implementing, administering, and enforcing this chapter and any regulations adopted pursuant to this chapter and taking appropriate action against licensees and others who fail to comply with this chapter or the regulations adopted pursuant to this chapter.

-(b) Nothing in this chapter or in Article 2 (commencing with Section 11357) or Article 2.5 (commencing with Section 11362.7) of Chapter 6 of Division 10 of the Health and Safety Code, shall prevent a city, county, or city and county from adopting or enforcing a zoning ordinance or other law, ordinance, or regulation that regulates the location, operation, or establishment of a licensee or other person that engages in commercial cannabis activity.
+(b) Nothing in this chapter or in Article 2 (commencing with Section 11357) or Article 2.5 (commencing with Section 11362.7) of Chapter 6 of Division 10 of the Health and Safety Code, shall prevent a city, county, or city and county from adopting or enforcing a zoning ordinance or other law, ordinance, or regulation that bans or regulates the location, operation, or establishment of a licensee or other person that engages in commercial cannabis activity.